• Skip to primary navigation

 Instructions

-• Using a mixer, whisk the egg whites, adding the caster sugar gradually until you have firm peaks.
-Add the egg yolk and continue to mix.
+• Using a mixer, whisk the egg whites until foaming then gradually add the caster sugar until you have firm peaks.
+Add the egg yolk and continue to mix a couple of seconds.

-• Fold in the flour with a large spatula and add the sifted cocoa powder.
-Gently melt the butter in a saucepan and mix into the batter with the hazelnuts.
+Take off the mixer and, by hand, fold in the flour with a large spatula and add the sifted cocoa powder.
+Gently incorporate the melted butter into the batter with the hazelnuts.

 • Using a brush, cover each layer with syrup.